deadlymustard/meowcats/README.md

 # Meowcats
 HTML5 Remake of Meowmania (https://meowmania.jqln.org/)

 This was thrown together in an afternoon and also happens to be my first React project.
-The code in this repository is terrible.
+The code in this repository is terrible and doesn't really abide by a lot of best-practices.

 ## Serving up locally
 1. `npm install -g serve`